VolodymyrDey/ron-map/README.md

 - **Interactive Maps**: Browse detailed maps with zoom and pan functionality
 - **Route Planning**: You can draw lines and plan each teammeber route.
 After just take screenshot and share wqith friends.
+- **Objectives**: You can see section with hard/soft objectives to each map and check what you need to do for S rank and track your progress
 - **Soft objectives details and description**: Detailed location of all soft objectives on available maps
 - **Some achivement details**: Location of all comms on Survilian's Slope